raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 title: "Logging `skyfield` or `astro_pi_orbit` ISS coordinates instead of using a sensor"
 ---

-Your code must use record some data from a sensor or capture a photo to a file to get Flight Status.
+Your code must record some data from a sensor or save a photo to a file to get flight status.
 Using `skyfield` or `astro_pi_orbit` to log the current ISS coordinates does not count because this method looks up the ISS position in a table of predicted positions, and does not actually use a sensor or camera.

 --- /collapse ---